HMSI launches new 2021 CBR650R at Rs 8.88 lk

-New Delhi, March 30 (IANS) Two-wheeler major Honda Motorcycle & Scooter India on Tuesday launched the new 2021 CBR650R and CB650R in India priced at Rs 8.88 lakh and Rs 8.67 lakh, repectively.
+New Delhi: Two-wheeler major Honda Motorcycle & Scooter India on Tuesday launched the new 2021 CBR650R and CB650R in India priced at Rs 8.88 lakh and Rs 8.67 lakh, repectively.

 According to the company, the new models will make their way to the Indian market through the 'Completely Knocked Down' (CKD) route.